microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - REALTIME_DEPLOYMENT_CONFIG: relative path to the realtime_config.json file.
 - DATA_CONFIG_PATH: relative path to the data_config.json.

-**Step n.** In the development branch, set values or accept the defaults for variables in the /mlops/london_taxi/configs/deployment/batch_config.json and  /mlops/nyc_taxi/configs/deployment/batch_config.json files.
-BATCH_CLUSTER_NAME: The unique name for a cluster to be used for batch inferencing. **Since this is created by the Infrastructure deployment, the name must match the value in /config/infra_config.yml**

 **Step n.** In the following files, locate the string "- group:" and set the value to the name of the variable group created above.
 - model_ci.yml